kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The offense was not committed against a minor

-Kentucky law requires that every petition for expungement include a certificate of eligibility from the Kentucky State Police unless the case was dismissed.
+Kentucky law requires that every petition for expungement include a certificate of eligibility from the Kentucky State Police unless the case is dismissed.

 In Kentucky, you end up in traffic court if you receive a ticket for a traffic violation from a law enforcement officer.
 You can also end up in traffic court if the ticket is marked "Payable", but you wish to exercise your right to contest the ticket.